Frequently Asked Questions

 How often will you conduct inspections?

-Routine inspections are conducted 4 times annually.
+Routine inspections are conducted between 3 and 4 times per year.
 We will give you the required 7 days notice prior to inspections

 What do you look for at routine inspections?

 We are looking for any repairs that may be necessary and for any items that require additional cleaning or maintenance.

 What if I can’t be home at the time of inspection?

 We will use our office keys to access your property.
 We remain respectful of your privacy and only open cupboards in wet areas to ensure there are no leaks inside.
 Your home will be left the way we find it.
 If a door is unlocked, we will leave it unlocked.
 If curtains are closed, we will close them when we leave.